 Businesses prepare budgets for financial forecasts and performance evaluations.
 The Budget serves many purposes to any business including; Planning, Control, Performance measurement, motivation, and communication.
 Depending on the purpose and nature of the budget, it can be classified into different categories.

-Management can take different approaches towards budgeting process.
+Management can take different approaches to the budget process.
 By nature or characteristics budgets can be divided into two categories:

 Fixed budgets and Flexible budgets.
 By budgeting approach, a budget can be categorized into four broad categories: